trollock/OS-Altitude-Datalogger/README.md

 # OS-Altitude-Datalogger
 Open Source Code and Design Files for the TI MSP430FR5969 and Bosch BME280 Altitude Datalogger

-The following repository contains the drivers, software, and EAGLE files to use the Bosch BME280 pressure/temperature sensor in conjunction with the Texas Instruments MSP430FR5969 FRAM MCU to create a low power datalogger.
+The following repository contains the drivers, software, and EAGLE files to create a low power datalogger capable of recording pressure and temperature.

 # About the BME280
 (https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BME280_DS001-11.pdf)